mmvest/User-Interface-Forge/README.md

 1. **The Injector (UiForge.exe)** - This is responsible for getting the uif_core DLL into the target application and starting it.

-Currently this project only supports 64-bit DirectX11, but the goal is to support DirectX12, OpenGL, Vulkan, and 32-bit building.
+Currently this project only supports 64-bit DirectX11, but the goal is to support DirectX12, OpenGL, and Vulkan.

 <div align="center">